July 6, 2018

 In the spring of 2017, an international team of students from Luleå University of Technology in Sweden gathered together to brainstorm a REXUS/BEXUS program idea.
 The European program supports scientific and technological experiments on research rockets and balloons, sending two of each into space every year.

 After some deliberation by the team, it was a scientific article on the potential of a manned mission to the upper Venusian atmosphere that gave the impetus for the Balloon Ejection Student Prototype INvestigation (BESPIN) Project.
 Though Venus’s runaway greenhouse effect makes the planet’s surface hot enough to melt lead, at a height of 50km temperature and pressure conditions are very similar to those found on Earth.
 This makes a balloon-assisted manned mission to Venus highly plausible.

 That’s why the BESPIN experiment is made up of two parts – a flotation probe and a descent probe.
-At apogee (around 80km), both probes are ejected as a single free-falling unit (FFU) from the rocket’s nose-cone.
-The FFU freefalls until it reaches an altitude of about 5km, when a parachute is deployed on the descent probe.
+At apogee (around 50 miles), both probes are ejected as a single free-falling unit (FFU) from the rocket’s nose-cone.
+The FFU freefalls until it reaches an altitude of about 3 miles, when a parachute is deployed on the descent probe.